ki-tools/kitools/README.md

-NOTE: This package has been replaced with a newer version.
+**NOTE**: This package has been replaced with a newer version.
 See here:

 https://github.com/ki-tools/kitools-r